ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05GeneralGameplayGuides/Vampire.md

 - Blood from mutated creatures and ghouls that additionally gives minor radiation resistance has been added, but acquiring it without Ghastly Scavenger will have a lesser effect and cause vomiting, which hurts (but won't kill).
 - Tribal Wisdom enhances animal blood effects.
 - Non-mutant blood can now remove radiation.
-- Disabled water hydration from puddles and faucets. (let me know if a water source was left out)
-- Removed additional radiation weaknesses when submerged in water.
-- Added minor karma loss for drinking human blood.
+- Minor karma loss for drinking human blood.

 ## Specific Vampiric Affects (Spoilers Ahead)